XenGi/darling/README.md

 =======

 FTDI helper for the future.
 With FT230X, blinky lights and USB-C!
-Also potentially the tinest USB-C to Serial adapter in the world. :D
+Also potentially the tinest USB-C to Serial adapter in the world. :smiley:

+__Got a smaller USB-C to serial adapter?
+Please send me a link!__

 BOM